HELLOHello wanderer. Hello dreamer. Hello friend — old, new, or soon to be.

-He’s correct you know?
-Maybe you’ve never seen Sandlot, a movie about youth in America where the spirit of a famous baseball player, Babe Ruth, comes to a kid and tells him to take hold of his destiny.
+Now doesn’t that quote get the inspirational juices flowing!
+He’s correct, you know?
+Maybe you’ve never seen Sandlot — a movie about youth in America where the spirit of a famous baseball player, Babe Ruth, comes to a kid and tells him to grab destiny by the metaphorical (base) balls.

 Well, in the real world, spirits don’t often come to us in the night to slap us in the face with inspirational enlightenment.
 In the real world, you and I have to make a choice — To live a life of our own making, or to live by the rules of others.